obs-websocket-community-projects/obs-websocket-js/README.md

 npm install --only=dev
 npm run build
 ```
 - Run grunt watch using the following.
-This will only update the distribution js file, not the markdown.
+Note that this will only update the distribution js file, not the markdown.
 ```sh
 npm run watch
 ```